 2 Tbsp seasoning sauce, Maggie or Golden Mountain brand

-Thai Rice Soup Step by Step in Pictures:
+Thai Rice Soup Step by Step

 - Gather all the ingredient list for the stock, which are, pork ribs, cilantro stems, salt, and Thai white peppercorns.